 So, who were all those hard working Pride of Baltimore II Crew and PRIDE Guest Crew that had such heart & grit to keep all of those 14 tacks as quick as possible?
 In addition to the officers mentioned above there is: Chad Lossing as Engineer/Deckhand.
 Kit Cusick, Ship’s Cook.
 Deckhands Nate Hathaway, Sam Hilgartner, Brittany Mauer, Rebecca Prasher, Lydia Mathewson and Jesse Wiegel.
 Pride of Baltimore II Guest Crew were Jeannie Poole & Jim Hilyard.
 Both old hands having been aboard multiple times for voyages in various parts of the globe.
 And Guest Crew new comers Curt Keim, Eric Heinbaugh and Rick Prothero.
 Everyone contributed greatly to sailing Pride of Baltimore II so she could finish the race along with the fast, light weight boats.
 Wowing all who observed by doing so, while still being representative of the vessels of Baltimore’s schooner privateers of the 1812 War and the reason why the British Navy came to attack Baltimore so as to burn the shipyards building the remarkable Chesapeake Bay schooners so they could no longer be effective privateers.

-Jan C. Miles and the well dressed hosting crew of Pride of Baltimore II
+Jan C. Miles and the gung-ho racing crew of GCBSR Class AA 1st place finisher, Pride of Baltimore II